Dewieinns/Well_Depth/V1.0/README.md

 |D5			|Pin 14				|Sensor Input	|

 ## Log
+#####2019-03-23
-2019-03-23 	- Up and running after determing seller provided wrong wiring information initially.
+- Up and running after determing seller provided wrong wiring information initially.
 - Seems to work fine off 12 (10.90) VDC
+#####2019-04-12
+- Ran the water level down as far as I could get it with Nic's pump then ran the water hydrants on the house managed to get a low reading of 75.0 without actually running out, but could see foot valve.
+Much lower may as well be considered 0
+#####2019-04-13
+- Had accidentally left the heatpump on after yesterday which ran it completely out of water.
+Lowest observed reading was 65.0 @ 2019-04-12 23:45:01

 ## ToDo